sh1v-max/Learning_JavaScript-2.1/82_This-Keyword-in-JS/README.md

-Here’s a detailed explanation of the `this` keyword in JavaScript in `README.md` format:

----

 # The `this` Keyword in JavaScript

 The `this` keyword is one of the most important and powerful features of JavaScript.
 It refers to the **current execution context** — meaning, it refers to the object or entity that is currently executing the code.
 Its value depends on how and where it is used, which makes understanding it crucial for writing accurate and efficient JavaScript code.